AmpelProject/Ampel-core/docs/sphinx/installing.rst

     • Installing ampel-photometry (0.7.1-alpha.1 /afs/ifh.de/group/amanda/scratch/jvsanten/projects/ztf/ampel-installtest2/ampel-photometry)
     • Installing ampel-alerts (0.7.1-alpha.1 /afs/ifh.de/group/amanda/scratch/jvsanten/projects/ztf/ampel-installtest2/ampel-alerts)

+.. note:: Ensure that you have *all* the Ampel core packages cloned in sibling directories before this step.
+If you were missing e.g. ampel-photometry, it would be installed from PyPI, which would also install its dependencies like ampel-core from PyPI.

 Finally, install ``ampel-ztf`` itself in develop mode.
 Since all the dependencies were installed in the previous step, this does nothing but add the ``.pth`` file::

   $ poetry install